SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 <br>

-Each visibility setting can be independently configured with dropdown menu with options:
+Each visibility setting can be independently configured with a dropdown menu with options:

-- Default Settings -Shows everything as normal
+- Default Settings - Shows everything as normal
-- Hide Amount Field -Hides only the financial information (Green section)
+- Hide Amount Field - Hides only the financial information (Green section)
-- Hide Whole Section -Hides the entire Product/Services section (Red section)
+- Hide Whole Section - Hides the entire Product/Services section (Red section)

 ### Collection View Settings